juancarlospaco/faster-than-requests/README.md

 - `downloads_list()` HTTP GET Download a list of files.
 - `downloads_list_delay()` HTTP GET Download a list of files with delay, optional randomized delay.

+Instead of having a pair of functions with a lot of arguments that you should provide to make it work, we have tiny functions with very few arguments that do one thing and do it as fast as possible.

 # Docker